Golden-headed cisticola: Breeding

 The golden-headed cisticola typically mates during the rainy season, which varies across countries.
 In Asia, the breeding season is in May–July in China, April–August in India, September–March in Moluccas and Sulawesi, December–March in New Guinea, and April–September in southeast Asia.
 It can breed any time of the year in north Australia, while it breeds from January to May in west Australia and October to April in east Australia.
 In southeast Australia, breeding usually occurs there in September–October, and its breeding plumage appears earlier, in July or August.
 The species can breed at other times of the year when rain is falling.
 It can be monogamous or polygamous, depending on the area.
 During the breeding season, males sometimes fly and vocalize for display.
 In these performances, the male "climbs vertically, spirals upwards to cruising height of about 50 m, circles for up to 5 minutes, singing, alternately fluttering and closing wings", and then steeply descends to just above the ground.
 It can repeat this practice immediately or fly to another part of its territory and then do so.
 The male defends its territory, which in Queensland, Australia, is 0.2–1.4 ha.

 The bird constructs its nests in shrubs, grass tussock, and other types of vegetation, no more than 3 m above the ground.
 They are built with green leaves, soft plant down, and grass, with the plants being used so that the nest is camouflaged.
 Described as the "finest tailor of all birds" for its nest-making, the species frequently stitches its nest together using spider threads.
 According to the Maitland Mercury, it constructs the nest by creating holes, "threading through cobweb silk", and lastly "pulling the construction together".
 The nests are built by both sexes, with the female stitching the nest together and the male giving spider-web threads to the female.
 They are round in shape with an entry on the side.

 Three or four eggs are laid at a time, which are incubated by the female, taking 11 days.
 The rate of eggs that survive to hatch is 32%.
 After hatching, the female feeds the chicks and the male defends the nest, chasing away animals that come near it.
-Young remain in the nest for 11–13 days, during which time the female swallows their feces.
+Young remain in the nest for 11–13 days, during which time the female swallows their droppings.